 When Charles and I purchased this house (click here for the full story and the before pics), we thought we would just put some lipstick on it and rent it out or flip it.
-After about a week living here, we realized we were sitting on a piece of property we could really settle into for a long time, and set out to design a home that truly met our family’s needs (Charles helped design the home and built it!).
+After about a week living here, we realized we were sitting on a piece of property we could really settle into for a long time, and set out to design a home that truly met our family’s needs (Charles helped design the home and built it – talented man).
 It is a flat .5 acre lot on a cul de sac, a stone’s throw from my parent’s house, surrounded by wineries and hiking trails and we have a panoramic lakeview to boot.
 I feel so lucky to call this place home.

 When I looked at a lot of other home designs, I realized that the laundry room is typically an afterthought; at least it certainly has been in every other house I’ve lived in.
 Actually, the only house that I lived in that had a dedicated laundry room was our family home where I grew up as a kid, but it was a little windowless room in the basement full of spiders, certainly not the place to foster a love of doing laundry!
 I wanted a space where I could enjoy folding clothes with a cup of tea or clip flowers from the garden to put in a vase without wanting to run out of the room as fast as humanly possible.
+This whole room is 12’ x 14′ ft, making it a really great size for our family.

 Sources for above: laundry basket (Pottery Barn), antique stool (Sadie Ann McMurray Antiques), rug (Homesense), baskets (Dreamy Whites Lifestyle), vase (IKEA), antique picture (Taylor’s Antiques), oval window (Home Depot)

-Flooring was one of the first things I chose; I was originally going to put penny tile in the laundry room but am really happy I didn’t – the space ended up being bigger than I thought it would be, and the larger floor tile is so much better and less busy!
+Flooring was one of the first things I chose.
+I was originally going to put penny tile in the laundry room but am really happy I didn’t – the space ended up being bigger than I thought it would be, and the larger floor tile is so much better and less busy!
 We chose the Olympia Tile Muse series in white, which is a 2’ square porcelain tile that is SO nice on the feet and incredibly forgiving (we used ‘alabaster’ as our grout colour which I would use again).

 Sources for above: bench (garage sale), shiplap and trim (Metrie), basket (Dreamy Whites Lifestyle), hooks (Emtek), rug (Wayfair), hats (Winners)